simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 **Installing Cumulative Security Patches on Windows**

-In today's world, **cyber attacks** are a significant threat to the security of computer systems.
+These days **cyber attacks** are a significant threat to the security of computer systems.
 One of the ways to minimize the risk of such attacks is to install **security patches**.
 In the case of Windows, **cumulative security patches** are released by Microsoft regularly.
 These patches contain all the previous security patches, along with new security updates.

 ## Importance of Installing Cumulative Security Patches